 If you believe one or more of these guidelines has been violated, please do the following:

 All information will be kept confidential, and EDUCAUSE staff will moderate posts and communicate to offenders as needed.

 We encourage those who are looking for broad reach and visibility to post and browse the EDUCAUSE Career Center; list participants who have specific postings of relevance are allowed to post individual positions of interest to the community.

-- All postings to a discussion forum by a media representative should clearly identify the representative's media status and affiliation, i.e., not just through a signature block.
+All postings to a discussion forum by a media representative should clearly identify the representative's media status and affiliation, i.e., not just through a signature block.

-- No posting to a discussion forum may be quoted without the explicit consent of the poster.
+No posting to a discussion forum may be quoted without the explicit consent of the poster.
 Such consent should be requested privately and may be established with an email to that effect from the author.
-If a posting is quoted without the author's express consent, the person in error will be asked to refrain from repeating that mistake in the future.
-Any subsequent failure to follow these provisions will result in termination of the individual’s access for a period of time to be determined on a case-by-case basis.
+If a posting is quoted without the author's express consent, the person in violation will be asked to refrain from repeating that mistake in the future.
+Any subsequent failure to follow these provisions will result in the termination of the individual’s access for a period of time to be determined on a case-by-case basis.